abhijhacodes/higher-order-functions/README.md

 # higher-order-functions

 This repository contains some higher order functions implemented in c++ template form that you can use in your competitive programming templates.
-<br>If you want to contribute any function to this repo, feel free to fork.
+<br><br>If you want to contribute any function to this repo, feel free to fork.

 <br>light-hearted meme: